A newly established pest to Australia

 No. The current distribution of FAW in Australia is limited to the north of QLD, NT and WA.
 This pest prefers tropical and subtropical climates, which does not match the climate of Victoria’s production regions.

-Given the ability of FAW to travel long distances, there is a potential for it to reach Victoria from time-to-time.
+Given the ability of FAW to travel long distances, there is a potential for it to reach Victoria from time-to-time, most likely during warmer months (summer/autumn).
+It is not yet known if FAW will be able to establish in Victoria.

 Adults are dull brown and grey in colour with a large furry body and a wingspan of 32–40mm.